Education Tax Credit Information – The Taxpayer Relief Act of 1997

 If you are a US resident for tax purposes, you may be eligible to claim a tax credit on your federal tax return if you paid qualified educational expenses to the University of California.
 The Taxpayer Relief Act of 1997 provides educational tax incentives for eligible taxpayers.
 These benefits, called the American Opportunity (Hope) Credit and the Lifetime Learning Credit, allow taxpayers to reduce their federal income tax based upon qualified tuition and fees paid, assuming the taxpayer meets all eligibility requirements.
 The determination as to whether you qualify for tax credits should be made in consultation with your personal tax advisor or the Internal Revenue Service.
 The University of California cannot give you tax advice or make a determination as to whether you qualify for tax credits.

 To simplify reporting and to promote the best customer service for students and their families, the University of California contracted with Affiliated Computer Services (ACS) to provide Tax Credit Reporting Services (TCRS).
-In addition to mailing 1098-T forms on behalf of UC Berkeley, TCRS hosts the TCRS web site and provides toll-free customer support at (877) 467-3821.
+For more information, visit TCRS web site or call TCRS Customer Support toll-free at (877) 467-3821.

 Once you have successfully logged in, select the tax year from the drop down menu box.
 You may search for your 1098-T form for the current tax year as well as the previous two tax years.
 After you have retrieved your 1098-T form online, you may print your form to be used with your tax preparation and filing.